- Summary

 The tibialis posterior muscle and tendon act as the primary support of the medial arch.
 The tibialis posterior muscle and tendon also act to plantarflex the foot at the toe off phase of the gait cycle and assists the Achilles tendon in its function to raise our body up onto the ball of the foot.

 When we think about treating the symptoms of posterior shin splints, we need to consider the function of the posterior tibial tendon (PT tendon.)
-Many cases of posterior shin splints are caused by increased activitiAnatomy_leg_posterior_exploded_viewes with no control of pronation (flattening of the arch.)
+Many cases of posterior shin splints are caused by increased activities with no control of pronation (flattening of the arch.)
 The mid-stance and toe-off phases of gait place a significant load on the posterior tibial tendon.
 The PT tendon will attempt to maintain the normal height of the arch and aid in toe off, assisting the calf and Achilles tendon.
 If the loads applied to the PT increase faster than what the tendon can accommodate, PT tendonitis will result.

 The posterior tibial muscle originates from the back of the tibia, deep to the calf muscle.
 As it descends the leg it narrows to become the posterior tibial tendon.
 As the posterior tibial tendon descends the leg, it follows a path immediately behind the posterior aspect of the medial malleolus (ankle bone) making an abrupt turn to continue to the medial arch.
 In the arch of the foot, the posterior tibial tendon branches into nine different insertions in the bottom of the foot.
 Posterior shin splints are a true form of tendonitis and occur in the body of the tibialis posterior tendon behind the medial malleolus (inside ankle bone.)